jasedragon/rea-challenge/README.md

 - Code / documentation layout
 - Ease of deployment
 - Idempotency - blow whole server away on change.
 Not the best example but see how we go for time.
-- Security - SGs & local iptables?
+- Security - SGs & local iptables? internal port forward e.g. 8080 so app can run unpriviledged.
-- Anti-fragility - version pinning?
+- Anti-fragility - version pinning? or is this concerning e.g. self-restarting app (init/systemd)

 The documentation is as important as the scripts.
 We are looking to understand why you chose a certain solution and what trade offs it has.